nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   ![result for 'find alex 99272758 03-68'](images/findAlex9927275803-68.png)

 **Common mistakes**:
-* Searching for guests using incomplete keywords e.g. `170` will **not** match `170.00`.
+* Searching for guests using incomplete keywords e.g. `170` will **not match** `170.00`.

 ### Deleting a guest: `delete`

-This command deletes the specified guest _(with index in different scenario)_ from GuestBook.
+This command deletes an existing guest in GuestBook.

+The guest specified at the `INDEX` is the guest you wish to delete.

 This command is typically used when a guest has checked out of the hotel.
-Do note that the `delete` command is **IRREVERSIBLE**.
+Do note that the `delete` command is **irreversible**.
 Once deleted, the specific guest's data cannot be retrieved.
+<span style="background-color: yellow; color: black">Once deleted, the specific guest's data cannot be retrieved.
+Please use this
-Please use this command with caution.
+command with caution.</span>

 **Format**: `delete INDEX`

-* Deletes the guest at the specified `INDEX`.

 **Examples**:
 * `list` followed by `delete 2` deletes the 2nd guest in GuestBook.